Definition of invoice payment

-In online shops, in particular, only 45% of retailers offer invoice payments, despite almost all business buyers wanting this payment method.
-With the continued shift of the B2B market online, retailers have to find a way to integrate invoice payment as a payment method in their webshop to remain competitive.
+In online shops, in particular, only 45% of merchants offer invoice payments, despite almost all business buyers wanting this payment method.
+With the continued shift of the B2B trade market online, retailers have to find a way to integrate invoice payment as a payment method in their online shop to remain competitive.

-“Invoice payment is still the most popular payment method among Germans, but it is not always granted to new customers in particular.”
+“Invoice payment is still the most popular payment method, but it is not always granted to new customers in particular.”

 Caroline Coelsch, Project Manager Online and Mobile Payment, EHI Retail Institute

 Risks of invoice payments for companies